 When investors want to know the size of the company, they look at market capitalization, or the total dollar worth of the company’s stock.
 To find this number, they multiply the number of outstanding shares with the current market price of one share.
-CVS’s market cap low stands at $61.1 billion, and it has a market cap high of $85.4 billion.
-Stock prices, however, appear to have been trending downward since mid-2015.
+With roughly 1.320 billion shares outstanding and a current share price of $102.97, CVS’ market cap is $135.53 billion.

 Although market cap gives you a sense of what the market values a company at, the number is based on hundreds of factors, big and small, that boil down to market volatility.

-The GOBankingRates Evaluation of a company’s net worth, however, considers figures like assets and revenue, using a company’s last three fiscal year income statements to draw a conclusion of its value.
+The GOBankingRates Evaluation of a company’s net worth, however, considers figures like assets and revenue, using a company’s last three fiscal year income statements and balance sheets to conclude its value.

 CVS History and Investors

-CVS headquarters, located in Rhode Island, oversees more than 9,800 locations in the U.S., Puerto Rico and Brazil.
-The company’s investors include large financial service groups such as The Vanguard Group; FMR, LLC; Blackrock, Inc.; and State Street Corporation.
+CVS headquarters, located in Rhode Island, oversees more than 9,900 locations in 49 states, the District of Columbia and Puerto Rico, according to the company’s website.
+The company’s investors include large financial service groups such as The Vanguard Group, FMR LLC, Blackrock Inc. and State Street Corporation.